TOPICS

 International issues are crucial to most industries, and their importance can only grow.
 Our recent travels include Brussels, Milan, Prague, Rio de Janiero, Sao Paulo, Seoul, Tokyo, Hong Kong, Hanoi, Singapore, Bangkok, Kuala Lampur, and Jakarta.

-The Convergence Law Institute, LLC (CLI) is a consulting firm that helps its clients develop and present strategies and arguments on current public policy issues.
+The Convergence Law Institute (CLI) is a non-profit organization dedicated to research and education on public policy issues.